xperiandri/SignalR-Server/README.md

 ASP.NET SignalR Server
 ========

 This repo is deprecated.
-Please use https://github.com/aspnet/signalr repo instead.
+Please use the https://github.com/aspnet/signalr repo instead.